 2. Meat for special occasions (a wedding ceremony)

-We were lucky to be present during a traditional wedding ceremony.
-For the occasion, many guests are invited and food plays an important factor, with women spending a good deal of time cooking many typical dishes.
+We were lucky to be invited for a traditional wedding ceremony.
+For the occasion, many guests are invited and food plays an important role, with women spending a good deal of time cooking many typical dishes.
 Men were in charge of the meat.
 They killed themselves the sheep and were also responsible for boiling and grilling different parts of the animal.

-Kumis must be the Kyrgyz’s favourite drink.
+Kumis is the Kyrgyzs’ favourite drink.
 It is found everywhere and everyone will go out of their way to offer you a good cup of fermented mare’s milk.
 It is probably an understatement to say that kumis is an acquired taste.
 It tastes sour-bitter and has bits of horse-milk fat floating in it.
 Hold the nostrils and close your eyes for a tolerable experience.

 Bread is always present on the table, and includes different kinds of traditionally baked dough, such as katama and lepyoshka.
 It is often decorated with a drawing made with a stamp on the dough.